-As the German experts (BfN) summarise (see comments form the Experts of Member States): "The potential for gene flow between teosinte and maize is high (Ellstrand et al. 2007, Chavez et al. 2012).
+As the German experts (BfN) summarise (EFSA 2019b): "The potential for gene flow between teosinte and maize is high (Ellstrand et al. 2007, Chavez et al. 2012).
 Chavez et al. concluded that biosafety regulators in regions where teosinte occurs should not only consider outcrossing from maize to teosinte but also the possibility of teosinte acting as a genetic bridge back to maize.
 Teosinte grains are very difficult to control.
 The kernels have got a high duration in the seedbank and long dormancy.
 Teosinte flowers earlier and longer than maize and pollen of both species can spread over long distances.
 Teosinte is considered an agricultural pest which needs management."